-Your main goal as a youth football coach is to teach youth football players the basic fundamentals of football which are:
+Your main goal as a youth football coach is to teach youth football basics to your youth football players.

 - Proper Football Stance